As the main ingredient in many recipes, you can enrich your homemade pizza and calzone with fatty pepperoni meat.

 On the other hand, unrefrigerated pepperoni lasts longer.
-Your sausages will retain their quality better because they are preserved, either through ingredients or production method.
+Your sausages will retain their quality better because they are preserved, either through ingredients or production methods.

 Usually, you’ll find the best-by date on the unrefrigerated sticks.
 If you have opened the package, then you can get away with storing your pepperoni a few days past the best-by date.

-But, you can easily secure 2 more weeks of shelf-life by storing the unrefrigerated sticks in the fridge.
+But you can easily secure two more weeks of shelf-life by storing the unrefrigerated sticks in the fridge.